jasp-stats/jaspBfpack/inst/help/BfpackCorrelation.md

 #### Evidence matrix (BFs)
 - BF matrix with the hypotheses: If the BF for H1vH2 is smaller than 1, evidence is in favor of H2, if it is larger than 1 evidence is in favor of H1

-#### Posterior model probability
+#### Posterior probabilities for the manual hypothesis test
-- provides the posterior probability for each hypothesis
+- Prints the posterior probability for each hypothesis for the manual hypothesis test.

 #### BFs: Manual hypotheses table
 - Equal-complex: Quantifies the relative complexity of the equality constraints of a hypothesis (the prior density at the equality constraints in the extended Savage Dickey density ratio)